|Best Concealed Carry Revolver||S&W J-Frame||Check Latest Price||

 In the Dirty Harry era, the .44 Magnum was “The most powerful handgun in the world.”

-Of course, I had to have one.
+The .454 Casull took that title and when Freedom Arms in Wyoming started making revolvers, I had to have one.
 It took a while as the Freedom Arms revolvers are not cheap.
 But they are worth every penny.
 They are built with the precision of a Swiss watch and the strength of an Abrams Tank.

-My first Freedom Arms Model 83 came with a standard 7.5-inch barrel.
+That first Freedom Arms Model 83 came with a standard 7.5-inch barrel.
 I mounted a Leupold scope on it with a J.D.
 Jones T’SOB mount and took it to the woods.
 I have lost count of the critters I have shot with that Model 83.
 Deer, bears, hogs plus a lot of smaller game.
 I have shot it a bunch at the range working up loads and practicing, yet that gun is just as tight as the day I got it 33 years ago.

 It once hit a black bear so hard that my pal, Bill Ingalls shook his head and said, “That’s the deadest got’damned bear I have ever seen.”
 Bill ran bear dogs for decades and had seen a lot of dead bears.

 “All I could think of was Crocodile Dundee and his knife,” He said.
-“I actually shouted out loud, ‘Now, THAT’S a blood trail!”
+“I actually shouted out loud, ‘Now, THAT’S a blood trail!’”

 I have others now.
 Another 5-inch barrel, .454 that Ken Kelly at Mag-na-Port tricked out for me as a carry gun in bear country, and also Model 83 revolvers chambered for .50 AE and FA proprietary .50 Wyoming Express, a cartridge that I would use to hunt T-Rex if they ever get this cloning thing worked out.
 I feel confident that nobody will argue when I say the Freedom Arms Model 83 is the finest single action revolver that’s ever been made.
+If you want a hunting revolver you can pass on to your children, get a Freedom Arms.

 Best .357 Revolver: S&W Model 19